QasimK/qasimk.github.io/collections/_drafts/kindle_home_screen.md

 ---
 layout: default-post
 title:  "Amazon ruined the Kindle's Home Screen"
-tags:   amazon kindle ebook ereader
+tags:   amazon kindle e-reader
 githubDiscussionID: 99
 ---

-I've had the Kindle Voyage for over two years.
+This is a bit of a belated rant on at Amazon did to the Kindle Voyage e-reader (and likely their other devices too).
+In general, it reminds me of the adage: "if it ain't broke, don't fix it".

+I've been long trained to do software updates for security reasons, and I suppose I was getting a little bored of the static Kindle Voyage and the *small little* annoyances it had.
+So, I thought it was time to do the first software update.

+Now, I'm no stranger to getting screwed over by new versions of software.
+Though, this has tended to be what I've heard from other people rather than being directly affected.
+So, I scoured the internet to see how Amazon was going to screw me over.

-I did a software upgrade this week (5.6.x (?) -> 5.10.1.1), because I thought it was about time to fix the little annoyances.
+I did a software upgrade from v5.6 to v5.10.1.1 because I thought it was about time to fix the *little* annoyances.
+I cannot really remember what they were now though, because they've been long overshadowed by new *big* annoyances.

-It is awful that I have to scour the internet to find out how Amazon is going to screw you over with the updates.
-Not if.
-How.
-That is the sad state of technology these days.

 I did my due diligence and discovered the new home screen sucks.
 It has "personalised" content, another way of saying here's some ads shoved down your throat.

+Mind you, and this is really important to point out, I paid for the ad-free version of the device.
+In my books, forced "personalised content" **is** ads.
+There are no two ways about it.

-Apparently there was supposed to be a way to turn these off.
-But lo and behold, you can only do that if you login to your Amazon account.
+Apparently there was supposed to be a way to turn these off, so I went ahead and did the upgrade.

+Lo and behold, I discovered you can only turn off these ads if you login to your Amazon account.

-Seriously, screw you Amazon.
+Now, I don't see these ads because I never connect my Kindle to the internet.
+This rant should clearly exemplify why.

 Is it so hard to have a home screen that just lists my books?!